Qualcomm dips on risk of losing Apple, Intel gains

-(Reuters) - Shares in Qualcomm Inc (QCOM.O) fell as much as 8 percent on Tuesday on reports that Apple Inc (AAPL.O) would not use its modem chips in iPhones and iPads from next year.
+Oct 31 (Reuters) - Shares in Qualcomm Inc fell as much as 8 percent on Tuesday after reports that Apple Inc would not use its modem chips in iPhones and iPads from next year.

 Qualcomm has been a supplier of components to Apple for years but the relationship took a bad turn earlier this year when Apple accused Qualcomm of overcharging for chips and refusing to pay some $1 billion in promised rebates.